CrunchyData/postgres-operator/docs/content/architecture/monitoring.md

 - CPU: The amount of CPU being utilized by a Pod
 - Network Traffic: The amount of networking traffic passing through each network device.
-- Container ResourceS: The CPU and memory limits and requests.
+- Container Resources: The CPU and memory limits and requests.

 ### Backups